Titus (TV series)

-Overview
+Production history

 Titus began doing comedy when he was 18.
 After two years of relatively normal comedy bits, his act soon began to evolve to focus around his family, particularly his father's heart attacks and his mother's mental illness.

 One night while performing, an assistant to a Fox executive was in the audience, and he brought his bosses to the show.

-Production

 Knowing he had a deal with Fox, Titus wanted "Dad is Dead" to be the pilot.
 After the series ended, Titus commented that, if one watches Norman Rockwell is Bleeding, and then "Dad is Dead", the latter essentially "rapes" the former.

-Because Kenny and Hargrove came from live theater, and Titus from live comedy, it was a unanimous decision that the live story would be shot in real time, like a play, in as few takes as possible; as cues for the editors in post-production, so they could incorporate flashbacks and action in the neutral space, the action would pause briefly, and then resume.
+Because Kenny and Hargrove came from live theater, and Titus from live comedy, it was a unanimous decision that the live story would be shot in real time, like a play, in as few takes as possible; the action would pause briefly, as cues for the editors in post-production for incorporation of flashbacks and action in the neutral space, and then the action would resume.
 Episodes were blocked and rehearsed extensively, and shot on Friday every week.

 The cast also had different methods of working.
 Being a comedian, Titus knew where the punchline would be and never explored anything else.
 Zack Ward had difficulty finding the joke during rehearsals, but Kenny realized that he was looking for where the joke could be.
 Watros asked Titus to point out where the joke was, and promised to hit her marks.
 During breaks in rehearsal, Shatraw would work by himself on set, looking for specific quirks or actions that Tommy would do or take.

 The season two episode "The Last Noelle" is one of Titus's favorites, and is based on his relationship with an abusive ex-girlfriend.

 As a running gag, in most of the episodes there is a reference to guns and/or fire, usually the threat of someone or something being set on fire, as well as Titus's story of how he drunkenly fell into a bonfire and nearly died when he was a teenager.